-Due to the limitations of the Trolley Trail, the 10K race ONLY will be cutting off registration at 500 runners.
+Due to the limitations of the Trolley Trail, the 10K race will be cutting off registration at 500 runners.
+This ONLY applies to the 10K Race - other races do not have this limitation.
 This is for the safety of all 10K runners.
 Register early in order to guarantee your spot.

 Packet Pickup Times:

 Packet pickup is held on the Rondout at the Hudson River Maritime Museum Barn (next to the Matilda Tugboat)

 Saturday Pickup 4/22/2023 from 10 am – 12:30pm

 Sunday Pickup 4/23/2023 from 8:00 am – 9:30 am

 The Kiwanis Kingston Classic 10k race will be held along the waterfront in Downtown Kingston.
 The course will start on East Strand (right at the parking lot for boarding the Rip VanWinkle boat).
 Runners will head straight out to the end of East Strand and go straight onto North Street.
 Runners will cross Delaware Avenue and continue onto the Brickyard Trail.
 Turn-around will be at the end of the Brickyard Trail and return to Delaware Avenue.
 Runners will then make a left onto Delaware Avenue and go past the entrance to Kingston Point Beach.
 Then will crossover and make a right into Rotary Park and then onto the Kingston Point Trolley trail.
 Runners then make a right onto North Street then a left onto East Strand and return to the starting line which is also the finish line.

 The course is relatively flat with a few rolling upgrades and a couple of more challenging upgrades along the way.
 There will be many views of the Rondout Creek with a spectacular view of the Hudson River while running through Rotary Park and scenic view of the Kingston Light House on the rail trail towards the end of the race.